cesarvich/cesarvich/README.md

-- 👋 Hi, I’m @cesarvich , Brazilian 27 years old, from Belo Horizonte MINAS GERAIS
+- 👋 Hi, I’m @cesarvich "César Augusto" , Brazilian 27 years old, from Belo Horizonte MINAS GERAIS
 - 👀 I’m interested in web development and self-improvement
-- 🌱 I’m currently JavaScript, MongoDb
+- 🌱 I’m currently into JavaScript, .NET and MongoDB
-- 💞️ I’m looking to collaborate on open projects
+- 💞️ I’m looking to collaborate on open projects and jobs opportunities
-- 📫 You canf find me on Twitter - >  @lecesarx
+- 📫 You canf find me on Twitter and Instagram, search for -- >  @lecesarx

 <!---
 cesarvich/cesarvich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.